MihaelaBr/portfolio/d_salespipeline.md

 				<header class="major">
 					<h3>Results</h3>
 				</header>
-				<p>The pages from the dashboard are used by management and C-level executives to evaluate the current leads and this part of the work of the Sales Representatives. </p>
+				<p>The 6 pages from the dashboard are used by management and C-level executives to evaluate the current leads and this part of the work of the Sales and Tech Representatives.
+All Dashboards are regularly check for errors and are updated with the new data every day.
+The general dashboard structure is also changed if a new requirement comes from the Stakeholders.</p>
 				<ul class="actions">
 					<li>
 						<a href="embedded_pdf_sales.html" class="button">Looker Studio Dashboard</a>